IDinsight/danswer/README.md

 </p>

 <strong>[Danswer](https://www.danswer.ai/)</strong> is the AI Assistant connected to your company's docs, apps, and people.
-Danswer provides a Chat interface and plugs into any LLM of your choice.
-Danswer can be deployed anywhere and for any scale - on a laptop, on-premise, or to cloud.
+HubGPTprovides a Chat interface and plugs into any LLM of your choice.
+HubGPTcan be deployed anywhere and for any scale - on a laptop, on-premise, or to cloud.
 Since you own the deployment, your user data and chats are fully in your own control.
-Danswer is MIT licensed and designed to be modular and easily extensible.
+HubGPTis MIT licensed and designed to be modular and easily extensible.
 The system also comes fully ready for production usage with user authentication, role management (admin/basic users), chat persistence, and a UI for configuring Personas (AI Assistants) and their Prompts.

-Danswer also serves as a Unified Search across all common workplace tools such as Slack, Google Drive, Confluence, etc.
+HubGPTalso serves as a Unified Search across all common workplace tools such as Slack, Google Drive, Confluence, etc.
-By combining LLMs and team specific knowledge, Danswer becomes a subject matter expert for the team.
+By combining LLMs and team specific knowledge, HubGPTbecomes a subject matter expert for the team.
 Imagine ChatGPT if it had access to your team's unique knowledge!
 It enables questions such as "A customer wants feature X, is this already supported?" or "Where's the pull request for feature Y?"

 <h3>Usage</h3>

-Danswer Web App:
+HubGPTWeb App:

 https://github.com/danswer-ai/danswer/assets/32520769/563be14c-9304-47b5-bf0a-9049c2b6f410

-Or, plug Danswer into your existing Slack workflows (more integrations to come 😁):
+Or, plug HubGPTinto your existing Slack workflows (more integrations to come 😁):

 https://github.com/danswer-ai/danswer/assets/25087905/3e19739b-d178-4371-9a38-011430bdec1b